-Once the holidays come to an end, many of us find ourselves with a lovely assortment of poinsettias that we guiltily throw in the trash during the great post-holiday cleanup.
-This year, why not practice a little year-round cheer and keep your poinsettias as houseplants?
-They are beautiful, lush plants, and you’ve never received a holiday gift quite as special as coaxing a poinsettia into bloom.
+Once the holidays come to an end, many of us find ourselves with a lovely assortment of poinsettias that we guiltily throw in the trash during post-holiday cleanup.

 - Poinsettias are named for Joel Robert Poinsett (1779-1851), a noted statesman and dedicated amateur botanist who first brought poinsettias to the United States from Mexico in 1825 while serving as ambassador.

-- Contrary to popular myth, poinsettias aren’t poisonous.
-Like other plants in the Euphorbia family, they have a milky sap that can give you (or your pets) a stomach ache or irritate your skin when exposed to large quantities, but otherwise they’re nontoxic.
+- Contrary to myth, poinsettias aren’t poisonous.
+Like other plants in the Euphorbia family, they have a milky sap that can give you (or your pets) a stomach ache or irritate your skin when exposed to large quantities, but otherwise, they’re nontoxic.

 - Poinsettias come in a wide range of colors, from red to yellow to multicolored.

 - The bright colors on poinsettias are actually leaf bracts, not flowers.
 The flowers are small and found in the yellow center of the stalk.

 - Choosing Plants: Look for bushy plants with lots of colorful bracts that are fully opened yet not covered with pollen.
 (Dropping pollen means it’s near the end of blooming).
 The ideal plant size is about 2½ times the pot’s diameter.

 - Keep Warm: Cover your new poinsettia when taking it to and from your car as they are susceptible to cold.

 - Allow to Drain: Poinsettias don’t like to sit in water.
 If your plant has a foil gift wrapping, either remove it or poke holes to allow water to drain.